Michelin star restaurants in Cornwall

 Enjoying reaching waterside views and a serene atmosphere to match, The Idle Rocks is perfect for those looking to soak up the peace and tranquillity of St Mawes.
 Shining a light on the many wonderful local producers, farmers, and fishermen, The Idle Rocks is anything but idle in its search for the finest and freshest ingredients.

-Mirroring the slow waters that lap alongside, you’ll find a relaxed menu that’s sure to delight, whether you fancy a sparkling cream tea, easy-going Sunday roast, or a delicious dinner full of local seafood, sweet treats and the finest cheeses the South West has to offer.
+Mirroring the slow waters that lap alongside, you’ll find a relaxed menu that’s sure to delight, whether you fancy a sparkling cream tea, an easy-going Sunday roast, or a delicious dinner full of local seafood, sweet treats and the finest cheeses the South West has to offer.

 Dine indoors or sit back and watch the world drift by as you bask on the sun-soaked terrace – this a place where dreamy afternoons are made.